What is the Affordable Care Act?

 Create an account in the Health Benefit Exchange (www.wahealthplanfinder.org) and select a plan.
 You want to be sure that your doctor is in-network with the plan that you choose.
 If you qualify for tax credits, when the HealthPlanFinder asks how you want these tax credits applied, you must choose the default "Apply the full amount monthly" — You do not need to move the 'slider' bar in response to this question.
 Click on “buy” to select the plan, but do not enter payment as Evergreen will do this on your behalf.
 Remember that Evergreen does not pay for Bronze-level plans or Health Savings Account plans.

 You must link to the appropriate Evergreen Insurance Advocate as your navigator in the Exchange.
 To determine which Insurance Advocate to select as your navigator, cross-reference your last name with the Insurance Advocates as follows:

-- Beth Navarro = Kof–Roc
+- Beth Navarro = Ge–Mt

 To link to your Insurance Advocate as your navigator in the Exchange, you will click on “Find a Navigator” on your dashboard once your account is created.
 Next, enter the last name of your Insurance Advocate to search for that person.
-Your Insurance Advocate’s name will appear and you will see EIP/EHIP beside his/her name.
+Your Insurance Advocate’s name will appear and you will see EHIP beside their name.
 Click on “request help.”
 Then, you will need to answer the several questions that appear on the next screen, and indicate that you would like an “ongoing relationship.”
 After that, click on “partner.”
 Your Insurance Advocate will receive your help request and confirm the partnership.
 This will enable your Insurance Advocate to receive your invoices and enter payment for your plan.